 And has been on display in the yearly ICA battles that pair off the ICs.
 Teaming up even appears to have thawed the Morimoto / Flay hostility.

-Incredibly Lame Pun: The dub commentator loves these.
+Incredibly Lame Pun: Fukui's dub actor loves these.
 One particularly painful example was a mention of Sakai being caught "between a wok and a hard place".

 The puns sometimes gave away that the English dub was not trying to be faithful to the original Japanese.
 "Looks like he ducked the duck!", for example, is a joke that only works in English.